-Despite all that fresh air in its face, the M5 is really quite a subtle, understated car, and from a distance you could mistake it for a 540i M Sport.
+Despite all that fresh air in its face, the new BMW M5 is really quite a subtle, understated car, and from a distance you could mistake it for a 540i M Sport.
 You’ll probably find yourself in one of two camps – a fan of its under-the-radar, sleeper disguise, or wishing it was a bit more wild-looking – I find myself torn between the two.

 It’s quite a lot of cash, this car – nearly £90k, before options – but it’s also a lot of car, both in terms of dimensions and performance.
 The all-wheel drive helps the new M5 crack 0-62mph in 3.4sec, and 0-124mph in 11.1sec, making it the fastest-accelerating iteration yet.
 Whip the 155mph top speed limiter off as part of the optional M Driver’s package and it can hit 190mph.

 What engine does the new 2018 M5 have?